 The sperm is the male reproductive cell.
 Its role is to fertilise an egg.
 It contains the man’s genetic material in its head.

 A sperm is tadpole-shaped and around 60 microns in length (one micron is a millionth of a metre).
 It has a lashing tail, which helps it to ‘swim’ towards a waiting egg.
-Sperm production happens continuously throughout a man’s life, from puberty into old age.
+Sperm production requires a temperature around 2 °C lower than that of the body, which is why the testicles are housed in the scrotum and happens.
+Sperm production continues throughout a man’s life, from puberty into old age.